mbudnikdolittle/pegasus-assignment/README.md

 Paths:
 / - Pricing Page
-/countries - Countries & Currencies Page
+/countries - Countries & Currencies Page (currently page is working only locally due to issue with gh pages deploy - not resolved yet)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.